 “Dig In” Is a young adult community ages 18-29.
-It’s all about digging into the scriptures, pursuing God and enjoying each other’s company!
+It’s all about digging into the scriptures, pursuing God and encouraging each other in their daily walk!

 Justin and Arie Smith are our group leaders for “Dig In”